KNereSouza/news-hub-api/README.md

 ## License

 This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software under the terms of the license.

+For more details, see the [LICENSE](./LICENSE) file.